First Bornean orangutan born in almost a decade at Chester Zoo

-Zoo conservationists say that the baby is a huge boost to a breeding programme which is working to conserve the iconic species which faces an uncertain future in the wild.
+The baby is a huge boost to a breeding programme which is working to conserve the iconic species which faces an uncertain future in the wild.

 The most recent estimates indicate there could be as few as 55,000 Bornean orangutans left on the island of Borneo in Indonesia - the only place they can be found in the wild.
 The species is heavily threatened by illegal hunting, habitat destruction and the conversion of their forest to palm oil plantations, which have all pushed the species to the very brink of existence.

-Chris Yarwood, primate keeper at the zoo, said:
+Chris Yarwood, primate keeper, said:

 Seeing mum Sarieki holding her tiny baby close is an amazing sight.
 It has been eight years since we last celebrated the birth of a Bornean orangutan at the zoo but it’s well worth the wait.